laravel-mix/laravel-mix/docs/css-preprocessors.md

 > **Tip:** Absolute paths for `url()`s will of course be excluded from url-rewriting.
 As such, `url('/images/thing.png')` or `url('http://example.com/images/thing.png')` won't be touched.

 Notice that relative URL?
-By default, Laravel Mix and Webpack will find `thing.png`, copy it to your `public/images` folder, and then rewrite the `url()` within your generated stylesheet.
+By default, Laravel Mix and webpack will find `thing.png`, copy it to your `public/images` folder, and then rewrite the `url()` within your generated stylesheet.
 As such, your compiled CSS will be:

 ```css
 .example {